 Your business name is a cornerstone of your brand, so make sure that it’s unique, creative, and communicates your business values.

-Make sure that your business name meets the following criteria outlined in our business name guide:
+Make sure that your business name meets the following criteria:

 - Available (in some form)